 Just keep in mind, you’re no longer making Key lime bars, just regular old lime bars.
 And the ones from the Keys sound much yummier… Just sayin’…

 These bars are quite simple to put together.
 The hardest part is waiting for them to chill in the fridge or freezer before you can eat them!

 You’re going to start with a graham cracker crust for your base, for which I used my homemade graham crackers.
 You may most certainly use regular graham crackers, but nothing beats the buttery flavor that the homemade ones produce (besides, with leftovers, you can make some s’mores)!

-When I decided I wanted to make these bars for a housewarming party I was attending, I knew I needed to make them sturdy because they would be outside.
+When I decided I wanted to create this recipe for a housewarming party I was attending, I knew I needed to make them sturdy because they would be outside.

-To help them hold up to the summer heat, I added some cream cheese to the mixture, and not only did it make the bars sturdy, but the creaminess mixed very well with the tangy lime flavor.
+To help them hold up to the summer heat, I added some cream cheese to the Key lime pie base, and not only did it make the bars sturdy, but the creaminess mixed very well with the tangy lime flavor.

 The creamy, tart filling pairs nicely with the oh-so-buttery and crunchy crust that it sits so perfectly on top of.
 There is just enough tart to balance the sweetness, and it really satisfies the sweet tooth while also throwing some savory undertones in the mix.